dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 What is `0.0.0.0`?
 It depends on the context.
 * In the context of routing it means the default route.
-* In the context of servers it means all IPv4 addresses on the local machine.
+* In the context of servers it means all local IPv4 addresses on the local machine.
+* In the context of binding ports, it means any IPv4 addresses.
 * In all other contexts it means no particular address.

-image.png
 ### UFW Firewall Basics

 **Uncomplicated firewall (UFW)** is a frontend for managing firewall rules in Arch Linux, Debian, or Ubuntu.
 UFW is used through the command line and aims to make firewall configuration easy.
 Under the hood it is creating iptables or nftables rules.
 [Linode](https://www.linode.com/docs/guides/configure-firewall-with-ufw/) has a good guide on this.